What future for Gimp?

+But mastering Gimp takes time.
 If you spend two hours to study each question with one session per day, you should have acquired after a week what is required to make the graphics of a site with GIMP.
 Assuming that you use compositions of already drawn pictures or photos.
 You must know:

 - The role of icon controls in GIMP.

 - Selection.
 Moving selection.

 The tutorial of the software is sufficient to learn all that is necessary but perhaps trimming.
 To go further and apply this knowledge to build graphical components of a site, you have to use extra tutorials made by users, including that of scriptol.com...

 Nobody really likes the interface and the operating mode of the software.
 Old users, primarily on Linux, are accustomed to say that the software is very good when you have learned to use it.
 Even if we accept this argument, however, there are serious opportunities for improvement.